dkingDev/My-Very-First-webpage/README.md

 ## Project Description

-This site was created in order to get familiar with common development tools like Cloud9, Git & GitHub, and how to use them to write and manage code.
+This site was created in order to get familiar with common development tools like CodeAnywhere IDE, Git & GitHub, and how to use them to write and manage code.
 The project itself will display a breakdown of the different technologies used in each of the different sections of the program

 ## Technology